Introduction

 to add a DEP-3 patch headerquilt refresh

-to update current patch and prevent fuzz (we don't allow fuzzes when building)
+to update current patch and prevent fuzz (not allowed when building)

 You may want to also rm -r build/foo/.pc